dkosmari/curl/docs/libcurl/opts/CURLOPT_KRBLEVEL.md

 # DESCRIPTION

-Deprecated option.
+Deprecated option since 8.17.0.
 It serves no purpose anymore.

 Pass a char pointer as parameter.
 Set the kerberos security level for FTP;
 this also enables kerberos awareness.
 This is a string that should match one